Download Printable Version (PDF)

 “The one who asks questions in youth gives answers in adulthood,” said the Firstborn.
 “Ask me whatever you wish.”

 She laughed at him.
 Her brother, acting like this!
 This same brother, when she was seven years old, fed her fudge and soda until her stomach was ready to burst, then spun her in circles in the middle of her older sister’s bedroom until she threw it all up.
-The one who used to get into fistfights with the neighbor’s boy every few months, until two years ago, when they started acting as if they were best friends all along.
+The one who used to get into shouting matches with the cops and fistfights with the neighbor’s boy every few months, until two years ago, when the two boys started acting as if they were best friends all along, and he now treated all officers of the law with the utmost respect.
 She wanted to understand what had come over him.

 “We’re Christian, not Buddhist.
 Why are you meditating?”